hyperledger/iroha-deploy/ansible/roles/iroha-docker/README.md

     ```
     pip3 install ansible
     ```
-2. Create inventory list containing IP address of the remote host

-    **iroha.list**
+2. Run ansible

     ```
-    [all]
-    192.168.122.109
+    cd ../../ && ansible-playbook -b -e 'ansible_ssh_user=ubuntu' -i '192.168.122.109,' playbooks/iroha-docker/main.yml`
     ```

-    Put this file into `../../inventory/` directory.

-`cd ../../ && ansible-playbook -b -e 'ansible_ssh_user=ubuntu' -e 'iroha_service_host=True' -i inventory/iroha.list playbooks/iroha-docker/main.yml`

-This will deploy 4 Iroha Docker containers along with one Postgres containers on the remote host specified in `iroha.list` file.
+This will deploy 4 Iroha Docker containers along with one Postgres containers on the remote host specified in `-i`.
 Remote user is `ubuntu`.
 Torii port of each container is exposed on the host.
 Iroha peer can be communicated over port defined in `iroha_torii_port` variable (50051 by default).
 Overall, each host will listen the following port range: `iroha_torii_port` ... `iroha_torii_port` + *number-of-containers* - 1.
-It will also install Docker along with required python modules.
-If you want to skip this step, comment out `docker` role in the playbook (`playbooks/iroha-docker/main.yml`)

 **Note:**
 > This command escalates privileges on a remote host during the run.
 It is required to be able to spin up Docker containers.
 We recommend to run the playbook using a passwordless remote sudo user.